camunda-community-hub/camunda-community-hub-probot/README.md

 ```
 Once your comment is posted, after a few moments, the bot should apply the label you specified.
 To see the list of labels available to you in the Camunda Community Hub, please review our [steps for issue triage and labelling](https://github.com/camunda-community-hub/community/blob/main/issue-triage.md).
 For more information on extension lifecycles and how to implement them, please [read the documentation](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md).

+If you open an issue without a label, Probot will automatically assign the 'triage' label to your issue.
+Once an issue label is added, the triage label will be removed.
+If your issue has labels applied to it before submitting the issue, the 'triage' label will not be applied.

 ## Setup

 ```sh